 So it’s natural to expect that you could feel bummed out or diminished after being rejected.

-You really can’t do anything about it and that drives some guys crazy.
-They feel powerless in the situation.
+You really can’t do anything about it, and that drives some guys crazy.
+They feel powerless in this situation.

-Instead of being indifferent, their natural inclination is to get back some of that power back and minimize the blow to their ego by either lashing out, being rude or acting silly.
+Instead of being indifferent, their natural inclination is to get some of that power back and minimize the blow to their ego by either lashing out, being rude, or acting silly.

 Rather than achieve the desired goal of maintaining your self-dignity, these reactions often diminish you further.